 Jesus Christ crucified is the Wisdom of God in person.
 St. Paul, keenly aware of this, once wrote: “For Jews demand signs and Greeks look for wisdom, but we proclaim Christ crucified, a stumbling block to Jews and foolishness to Gentiles, but to those who are called, Jews and Greeks alike, Christ the power of God and the wisdom of God” (1 Cor 1:22–24).

 The word of today’s Liturgy provides us with abundant wisdom.
 Let us hear this word and put it into practice.
 That is, let us not “run out of oil,” but rather practice good deeds daily and remain strong in hope, always ready to respond to the living presence of the Lord, the Groom who comes to us.

 Am I living by faith and love by remaining prepared and vigilant for eternal life?
-Do I seek wisdom since it is perfect, sublime, profitable and delightful?
-Am I being wise and prudent by cooperating with the grace of God now and not when it is too late?
+How?
+Why am I not always prudent and wise in cooperating with the grace of God?
+How am I seeking wisdom since it is perfect, sublime profitable and delightful?